New Code

 Project Update

-After Boyle Heights and the Harbor, select neighborhoods in the Southeast and Southwest San Fernando Valley and the Westside will apply the new zoning framework now in development.
-For more information, see the new Zoning Code Fact Sheet:
+After Boyle Heights and the Harbor, select neighborhoods in the Southeast and Southwest San Fernando Valley and the Westside will apply the new zoning framework.
+The new Zoning Code will eventually roll out to the rest of the City through the Community Plan Update process.

 Zoning Code History